chrishappy/send_emails/README.md

 **Requires developing experience**

+Have you ever wanted to send users an email, but didn't want to use Rules?

+And wouldn't it be nice to have a user interface to be able to edit the said email?
+A user interface you could show non-technical users, instead of you updating it all the time?

-Provides a UI to create & update emails.
-Provides a service to send the emails:
+Introducting **Send Emails**, a light-weight module that provides a UI to create & update emails and a service to send the emails:

 ```php
 \Drupal::service('send_emails.mail')->notifyUsersByRole( $notificationRole, $emailTemplate);